linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/index.md

 ### Configure Workers

 The file `workers` is used by startup scripts to start required daemons on all nodes.
-Edit `~/hadoop/etc/hadoop/workers` to be:
+Edit `~/hadoop/etc/hadoop/workers` to include both of the nodes:

 {{< file "~/hadoop/etc/hadoop/workers" resource >}}
 node1